jewelsofthought/neshama/site/posts/parashot/Miketz.md

 "We your servants were twelve brothers, sons of a certain man in the land of Canaan; the youngest, however, is now with our father, and one is no more." (v13)

 But Joseph insists: "It is just as I have told you: You are spies!
 This is the test I shall put to you.
 Unless your youngest brother comes here, by Pharaoh, you shall not depart from this place!
 Let one of you go and bring your brother, while the rest of you remain confined, that your words may be put to the test whether there is truth in you.
-Else, by Pharaoh, you are nothing but spies!”. (v14-16) Then he confines them in the guardhouse for three days. (v17) On the third day, he commands them: "Do as I order you, and you shall live, for I fear G-d.
-If you are being honest, let one of you brothers be held in your place of detention, while the rest of you go and take home rations for your starving households; but you must bring me your youngest brother, that your words may be verified and that you may not die.” (v18-20)
+Else, by Pharaoh, you are nothing but spies!". (v14-16) Then he confines them in the guardhouse for three days. (v17) On the third day, he commands them: "Do as I order you, and you shall live, for I fear G-d.
+If you are being honest, let one of you brothers be held in your place of detention, while the rest of you go and take home rations for your starving households; but you must bring me your youngest brother, that your words may be verified and that you may not die." (v18-20)

 The discussed this demand amongst one another.
 "We are being punished on account of our brother, because we looked on at his anguish, yet paid no heed as he pleaded with us.
-That is why this distress has come upon us.” (v21)
+That is why this distress has come upon us." (v21)

-The Rueben spoke up and said: "Did I not tell you, ‘Do no wrong to the boy’?
+The Rueben spoke up and said: "Did I not tell you, 'Do no wrong to the boy'?
 But you paid no heed.
 Now comes the reckoning for his blood." (v22)

 **Note**: It is interesting the view they have on the way life unfolds, and that all is connected in the spiritual realm.
 But not the details, but the intention behind what you do.
 Thus they connect what is happening with the Vizier with their actions towards their brother.{.note}